jwestmoreland/OpenHPSDR-PowerSDR-Spot-WIP/ReadMe.md

 - that's one of the current side-effects of me stubbing out code (that I will fix as
 - time permits hopefully).
 - Also - it appears the audio data stream is incorrect - this is a debug version right now.
+- 20MHz and 25MHz have been added to WWV list box choices.

  -> Read the ReleaseNotes.md for more information.